solo-io/supergloo/docs/content/guides/using_role_based_api.md

 This feature is available in Gloo Mesh Enterprise only.
 If you are using the open source version of Gloo Mesh, this guide will not work.
 {{< /notice >}}

 In the role-based API concepts document, we review the functionality of the role-based API and the core components that comprise a role.
-Now let's actually get some role deploy and bound to users and service accounts.
+Now let's actually get some roles deployed and bound to subjects.

-This guide will have you create three example roles and bind them to a user.
-Then we can demonstrate how Gloo Mesh enforces the permissions defined in the role.
+This guide will have you create two example roles and bind them to users.

 ## Before you begin
 To illustrate these concepts, we will assume that: